 "We recently began to supplement our self-service model with a sales effort aimed at engaging larger potential customers, strategic leads and existing customers through an enterprise sales approach.
 Our sales organization targets technical and business leaders who are seeking to leverage software to drive competitive differentiation."
 Twilio S1

 From a monetization & growth standpoint, landscape based marketers know that all "developers" are NOT created equal.

 Streetstart XaaS startups rightly apply "separation of concerns" thinking not just to their API product design, but to their monetization strategy as well--and make a distinction between LSUD (large sets of unknown developers) and SSKD (small sets of known developers, i.e. pre-existing incumbent networks, i.e. landscape topography).

 On the left side we see an industry-standard developer self-service model focused on the long tail of app developers.
 Per their S1, this developer evangelism approach has generated 900,000 free developer account signups over the life of Twilio as a company.

-Twilio successfully orchestrates these two parallel engagement patterns, as well as the synergy between them, and this is why you now see the company articulating not simply a 'developer first' value prop, but a true partner first value prop including it's marketing message to business execs--execs like the CEO of Uber.
+Twilio successfully orchestrates these two parallel engagement patterns, as well as the synergy between them, and this is why you now see the company articulating not simply a 'developer first' value prop, but a true "partner first" value prop including its marketing message showcasing prominent business executives inside its current developer ecosystem.

-This is an important point for developer-focused XaaS "building block" startups seeking to close deals with alpha partners.
-Developers may be the "new kingmakers" but business shotcallers are still in the mix--especially if you want to get baked in to their app, marketplace or digital experience.
+This is an important point for developer-focused XaaS "building block" startups seeking to close deals with incumbent alpha partners.
+Developers may be the "new kingmakers" but incumbent business shotcallers are still in the mix--especially if you want to get baked in to their app, marketplace, digital experience, and product roadmap.

 TAKEAWAY 3: That "Three Things" Framing